bidrohi/runtipi-appstore/README.md

-# Example App Store Template
+# Bidrohi Runtipi App Store

 This repository serves as a template for creating your own custom app store for the Runtipi platform.
 Use this as a starting point to create and share your own collection of applications.